system-zero/system-zero/data/docs/la.md

   }

   println (fibo_recursive (12)) # => 144
-  # however the stack can be easily exhausted with some thousands of calls, at
+  # however the stack can be easily exhausted with some thousands of calls.
-  # least in this implementation.
-  # Note also that in this case, it isn't a requirenment to declare first the
-  # function to use it.
-  # Normally it is an error to use a symbol, that hasn't been already declared.
-  # The parsing order is the classic top to bottom.
-  # In this implementations, functions are not doing any kind of parsing first,
-  # at the time of the declaration, other than the time of the evaluation.
-  # That it is the reason why this works for recursive functions, as the function
-  # symbol name has been already declared, at the time when the inline code calls
-  # itself.
-As a note, this is dangerous, since code that hasn't been used, it
-  # doesn't checked at all for correctness, but this is the nature of dynamical
-  # programming languages that evaluate code at the runtime.
+  # In the standard own interface, the compiler performs a tail call optimization
+  # if explicitly call itself as `self`.
+However the return statement should be
+  # a tail call, e.g., the last one in the scope.
+  # In the above case it's not a tail call though, so hypothetically can overflow.
+  # But the first form it is a tail call, and so the return statement it could be
+  # written as:
+  #   return self (n - 1, b, a + b)

   # Functions can be anonymous.